-In this tutorial, you will learn how to calculate the number of protons, neutrons, and electrons in an atom.
+In this tutorial, you will learn how to find and calculate the number of protons, neutrons, and electrons in an atom or element.
 In addition, you will learn about the different subatomic particles.
 If you enjoy this tutorial, be sure to check out our others!

 Covered in other articles